pkp/learning-ojs/en/chapter-9-subscriptions/subscription-types.md

 ## Subscription Types

-The first step in setting up subscription management is to designate the types of subscriptions the journal offers.
+The next step in setting up subscription management is to designate the types of subscriptions the journal offers.

 ![](/assets/learning-ojs3.1-jm-subscriptions-types.PNG)